My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 Blogging began as a hobby and has transformed into so much more than that for me.
+For more than 13 years, I’ve been able to come here, share bits about my life and connect with so many others!
 That’s the biggest reason that I want to show others how to start a lifestyle blog.
 It has opened so many doors and presented many opportunities that wouldn’t have been there without this blog of mine.
 Blogging has allowed me to do what I love and to stay at home with my babies (see: 85 Ways to Make Money Blogging).
 It has allowed me to create my own schedule and express myself in ways I never knew were possible before.

 This step-by-step tutorial will show you how to launch your own blog.

-I also created this one-page PDF printable with an 8-week launch checklist.
-If you do everything on this checklist, you’ll be well on your way to your first $1,000 month!
+I created this one-page PDF printable with an 8-week launch checklist.
+If you do everything on this checklist, you’ll be well on your way to your first profitable month!

-Before We Begin: Why start a lifestyle blog?
+Before We Begin: Why create a lifestyle blog?

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
 I just had my first $100k year and things are only getting better!
 The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!